SpikeInterface/spikeinterface/doc/module_sorting_components.rst

 For example, what is the performance of peak detection method 1 or 2, provided that the rest of the pipeline is the same?

-For now, we have methods for peak detection and peak localization.
-We are going to port methods for drift-correction, clustering, template-matching, and postprocessing/cleaning in the future.
+For now, we have methods for:
+ * peak detection
+ * peak localization
+ * peak selection
+ * motion estimation
+ * motion correction
+ * clustering
+ * template matching

+For some of theses steps, implementations are in early stage and are still a bit drafty.
+Signature and behavior may change from time to time.

+You can also have a look `spikeinterface blog <https://spikeinterface.github.io>`_ where have have more detailled notebook on sorting components.

 Peak detection